Sharizzle/fightcovid/frontend/README.md

 # Fight COVID UK Frontend repo

 Big apologies if this is messy.
-I'm a (very) junior engineer with only a few weeks of coding, and I guess it doesn't help that an alarming proportion of this was codebase was developed in the early hours of the morning ;]
+I'm a (very) junior engineer with only a few weeks of development time; an alarming proportion of this was codebase was developed in the early hours of the morning.

 I haven't had much / any time for cleanup, but if you're familiar with react / typescript, you should hopefully be able to work out what's going on.